|

 (9) [This paragraph applies only to pregnant women.]
 In Planned Parenthood v.
 Casey, 505 U.S. 833, 860 (1992), the Supreme Court confirmed that “viability marks the earliest point at which the State’s interest in fetal life is constitutionally adequate to justify a legislative ban on therapeutic abortions.”
 Thus, since I have the right to abort my pregnancy before viability I necessarily have the lesser right to refuse blood transfusions before viability.
 In addition, even if my fetus is viable, the Supreme Court has said that mothers cannot be exposed to increased medical risks for the sake of their fetuses and that the state’s interest in the potential life of the fetus is insufficient to override the mother’s interest in preserving her own health.
 Thornburgh v.
 American College of Obstetricians & Gynecologists, 476 U.S. 747, 768-71 (1986); see Planned Parenthood v.
 Casey, 505 U.S. 833, 846 (1992).
 Also, in the cases of In re A.C., 573 A.2d 1235 (D.C.
 1990), and In re Doe, 632 N.E.2d 326 (Ill.
 App.
 Ct.), cert. denied, 114 S. Ct.
 1198 (1994), refusals of treatment by women with viable fetuses were upheld.
 Although both of these cases involved Caesarean sections, as a matter of principle and logic they show that it is the pregnant woman who should decide what is to be done to herself and her fetus.
 Therefore, I demand that my refusal of blood and choice of alternative nonblood management be followed and that my doctors manage my care and the care of my fetus without transfused blood.

-HARRISON v.
+RONALD A. HARRISON v.
 LOUISIANA PATIENTS COMPENSATION FUND ET AL was a 2002 Louisiana appellate court decision.
-This appeal was from a medical malpractice court case, in which a Jehovah's Witness named Ronald Harrison had been awarded more than $450,000.00 for the deaths of his wife and newborn child.
+This appeal was from a medical malpractice court case, in which an African-American Jehovah's Witness named Ronald A. Harrison Sr. had been awarded more than $450,000.00 for the deaths of his wife, Doris Harrison, and newborn son, Avery Doyle Harrison.

 "In its judgment of October 17, 2001, the trial court found that the settling [doctor] was one hundred per cent at fault for Mrs. Harrison's death, stating that there was no secondary harm to consider.
 Under the facts and evidence presented, the secondary harm to which the judgment refers can only be "victim fault."
 It is clear from the record that the trial court had before it the issue and evidence of the various releases, and considered and rejected that defense by finding the health care provider completely at fault.
 Considering all the evidence in the records before us, we find no error in that determination."